-The E1.L is a form factor that is optimized for data center storage systems, such as storage arrays.
-Longer than the E1.S at 318.75 length, the E1.L can store more data than an E1.S, but at a tradeoff of space in the server.
-In addition, the E1.L is specified at two different thicknesses, of 9.5mm and 18mm, which allow for more cooling (heat sinks) and thus an increase in storage capacity and activity.
+The E1.L is a form factor optimized for data center storage systems, such as storage arrays.
+Longer than the E1.S at 318.75 mm length, the E1.L can store more data than an E1.S, but at a tradeoff of space in the server.
+In addition, the E1.L is specified at two different thicknesses, of 9.5mm and 18mm, which allow for more cooling (heat sinks) and thus increase storage capacity and activity.

-Image 4 - E1.L SSDs
+Image 6 - E1.L SSDs